Lauren Sprieser’s international dressage career began with a bicycle.

 –Clairvoya, Young Rider Grand Prix winner at USEF Festival of Champions 2009

 –Victorious, 4th Place at USEF Developing Grand Prix Championships 2012

 2017 is a rebuilding year for Lauren, with her developing FEI horse Danny Ocean on the brink of Grand Prix and a group of young horses focusing on training rather than competition.
-Johnny Road will compete at Third Level in preparation for his sale, and Lauren will focus her energies on her many students from Training Level to FEI while Danny prepares for his Grand Prix debut in 2018.
+New partner Gretzky RV will make his Training and First Level debuts, and new partner Ellington will learn some life skills and be ready for his Dressage training when he turns four in 2018.
+Lauren will focus her energies on her many students from Training Level to FEI while Danny prepares for his Grand Prix debut.